rajdubey09/BS-Submission/README.md

 1. clone this project using the link: https://github.com/rajdubey09/BS-Submission

-3. run this command to doenload all the required dependencies pip install -r requirements.txt
+3. run this command to download all the required dependencies: pip install -r requirements.txt

-4. run main.py file
+4. run main.py file:
    python main.py

-5. we can build Android Application using below commands using file_toAND_APK.ipynb file attached in this repository
+5. we can build Android Application using below commands: using file_toAND_APK.ipynb file attached in this repository